Overview

 RWI typically offers 3 years on general reps, 6 years on fundamentals, and up to 7 years on tax matters.

-Timing and diligence: best practices
+Timing and diligence: common practices

 Depending on the transaction, underwriting typically requires:

 Underwriting generally begins several weeks prior to the go-hard date.
-The buyer signs an expense agreement; the insurer reviews the data room and buy-side diligence; underwriting calls are scheduled; coverage binds on the go-hard date, at which point the buyer is contractually obligated to pay 10% of premium plus the underwriting fee even if the deal doesn't close.
+The buyer signs an expense agreement; the insurer reviews the data room and buy-side diligence; underwriting calls are scheduled; coverage binds on the go-hard date, at which point the buyer is typically contractually obligated to pay 10% of premium plus the underwriting fee even if the deal doesn't close.
 At closing, 100% of premium, fees, and surplus lines taxes are paid through the funds flow.

 Special considerations